 Welcome to the Walsall Community Litter Watch website

-We are able to provide support for existing and new volunteers who wish to go out litter picking either by themselves, in their household groups or would like to take part in a mini pick of up to 6 individuals (including the group leader).
+We are still able to provide support for existing and new volunteers who wish to go out litter picking either by themselves, in their household groups or with 1 other individual from another household.
 During the current COVID-19 situation, there are some changes in how litter picking can take place, and in how we are able to support this.
 Full guidance is provided in the two documents below, which you should read before undertaking any litter picking.

 Key points to remember:

 - Your safety is extremely important.
 Please follow the guidance on safety, hygiene and social distancing contained within the Litter Picking Guidance and the Risk Assessment documents at all times.

 • At this time, we are able to support litter picks by volunteers on their own, with the people they live with or with 1 person from another household.

 • We are able to accept new volunteers who would like to borrow equipment, please fill in the volunteer form found on the community page.

 • If possible please try to leave filled litter sacks by Walsall Council street or park bins.
 However we are able to do location collection if there are no bins located nearby.

 • Volunteer pickers are able to request additional clear litter sacks from us.